-Both our method and SOLAR were evaluated using leave one episode out cross validation (see section III).
-Each approach was trained to classify 4-second audio clips as containing or not containing toddler crying.
-The binary labelers were determined from the human labels using the procedure outlined in Section III.
-Our system outperformed SOLAR with area under the ROC of .9467 and .9093 respectively.
-This difference was statistically sifnificant (p < 0.0001).
-Figure 5 shows the results of this comparison in more detail.
-Of particular importance is the portion of the ROC that corresponds to low false positive rate.
-The fact that our method exhibits better performance in this portion of the curve is encouraging given that SOLAR's cascaded architecture is motivated by the desire to minimize the false positive rate.
+All approaches were evaluated using leave one episode out cross validation (see section III).
+Each approach was trained to classify 4-second audio clips as containing cry or not containing cry.
+The binary labelers were determined from the human labels using the procedure outlined in section III.
+Our system significantly outperforms SOLAR with an area under the ROC of .9467 and .9093 respectively (see figure 5).
+We also examined the role that the length audio used for classification has on the overall performance of our system.
+Figure 5 shows the resulting time-accuracy trade-off function.
+The area under the ROC curve for 8 second clips is 0.97.

-.
-Figure 5 shows our system's time-accuracy trade-off function.
-The area under the ROC curve for 8 second clips was 0.97.
-This is comparable to the human-to-human area under the ROC 0.981, when using the labels of one coder to predict those of another coder on 8 second clips.